culturing/poems/Poems/2026-04-20/04 Find Your Way Home.md

 don't have to die or possess, where some thrive despite many impediments.
 She heard this call and responded.
-Together we walked a while, until
-I had to continue my journey elsewhere.
+Together we walked for a while, until we both had to journey elsewhere.

 I said to her: